Farm Animals

 Farm Favorites:

-3. Golden Laced Wyandottes originated in the U.S. in the 1870s.
-Docile, dual-purpose breed, variety of colors.
-Devoted mothers lay up to 200 brown eggs per year.
+Golden Laced Wyandotte: Originating in the U.S. in 1870s.
+This docile, dual-purpose breed raised for brown eggs and meat.
+Hens are devoted mothers and lay up to 200 eggs per year.